Management Companies and Brokers

 - Hyde Park Herald: The local neighborhood newspaper, with online ads

-- University of Chicago Marketplace: The University community’s classified site, which has apartments, jobs, furniture, and services; you will need a UChicago email address to access this site
+- University of Chicago Marketplace: The University community’s classified site, which has apartments, jobs, furniture, and services.
+You can also post requests for a roommate there.

 Property Management Companies

 There are two types of property management companies –those that own and manage one or more buildings, and those that manage units or buildings on behalf of other owners.
 Because management companies usually work with a large number of tenants, they offer services like leasing agents to show you available units, 24-hour emergency service numbers, and so on.
 Click on “Management Companies in Hyde Park” above to view a list of local companies that routinely work with UChicago students.

 Please note that the University does not endorse or promote any non-University company, vendor, or rental agent; the third-party companies mentioned here are offered for informational purposes only.

 While you can do your own search for properties listed on online resources, working with a listing agent, or even a realtor (real estate agent), may provide you access to units that are not listed yet.
 Some of the sites listed above, and all of the major property management companies, have staff who will assist you in identifying which of their listings or properties are a good fit for you, and if you can visit, will show you several units.
 Realtors typically focus on selling properties, but a few also work with rental units.